radareorg/radare.org/gsoc/2018/tasks.md

 * Implementing breakpointing and hooks for the engine ([#7](https://github.com/radare/rune/issues/7)) : Symbolic execution engines often require user control at different stages of the run.
 This task would involve setting up the foundations for a breakpointing/hook feature based on ESIL patterns or tokens as required by the consumer.
 The user would then be given control over the `Context` to modify the state as necessary.

-* Improvement to the CLI : rune currently supports a very basic CLI through the `Interactive Explorer` module.
-We would like to have a more complete set of features implemented for a better user experience.
+* Improvement to the CLI : rune currently supports a basic CLI through the `Interactive Explorer` module.
+We would like to have a complete set of features implemented for a better user experience.

 * Implementing a multithreaded model for `Explorer` : Currently, rune supports 3 (Interactive, BFS and DFS) `Explorer` modules.
 For the BFS and DFS `Explorer` the current implementation is naive and state exploration is done sequentially with states being pushed into a pipeline of sorts.
 We would like to make full use of Rust's concurrency model and implement multithreaded exploration possible.
 This is a little advanced task with familiarity with Rust as a pre-requisite.